SAP-samples/teched2025-AD161/exercises/ex1/README.md

 Now we add an OData service that allows to see the data.
 This could be extended to a full fledged maintenance UI for the xflights app, but this is not part of this lecture.

-1. In folder _xflights/srv_, create a file _fiori-service.cds_ and fill it with this content:
+1. In folder _xflights/srv_, create a file _fiori-service.cds_.

+2. Fill the file with this content:
     ```cds
     using { sap.capire.flights as my } from '../db/schema';